spatialsparks/Leaflet.idw/README.md

 - [ ] Split pipeline into processing and displaying?
 Save Grid after processing?

 #### Changelog

+0.0.2 — May 22, 2016

+    * Fixed cell size issue (now option is in pixels).
+    * Created script to generate IDW without greyscale step.
+See Performance section

 0.0.1 — May 20, 2016